Falepili Mobility Pathway

 - the number of dependent children and/or spouse you’d like to include in your visa application

-Third – pay the AUD$25 registration fee.
+Third – you'll need to pay the AUD$25 ballot registration fee.

 What is an ImmiAccount?